Static Major: Career

-Garrett started his producing career when he signed Swing Mob.
+Garrett started his producing career when he joined DeVante Swing's Swing Mob.
 He made a breakthrough working with R&B singer Ginuwine, writing and co-producing the 1996 song "Pony" which became a major hit and a milestone in both Garrett and Timbaland's careers.
 Garrett later became a member of the Def Jam group Playa, who were most known for their hit single "Cheers 2 U".
 Playa released an album of the same name in 1998.

 After working with Ginuwine, Garrett assisted in producing songs for Nicole Wray for her 1998 debut album, Make It Hot.
 He would eventually become the lead songwriter for Aaliyah.
-His songwriting collaborations with Aaliyah include: "Are You That Somebody?", which was featured in the Dr. Dolittle soundtrack, and the Romeo Must Die soundtrack singles "Come Back in One Piece" and her only Billboard Hot 100 number-one single "Try Again".
+His songwriting collaborations with Aaliyah include: "Are You That Somebody?", which was featured on the Dr. Dolittle soundtrack, and the Romeo Must Die soundtrack singles "Come Back in One Piece" and "Try Again" (her only Billboard Hot 100 number-one single).
 The songs "More than a Woman", "We Need a Resolution", "Rock the Boat", "Loose Rap" (which he was also featured on), "Extra Smooth", "I Refuse", "Read Between the Lines", "Those Were the Days", and "Never No More" were all featured on her third and final studio album Aaliyah.

 In 2005, Garrett collaborated with R&B group Pretty Ricky on their song "Juicy".
 He was featured on Lil Wayne's chart-topping 2008 song "Lollipop", which he co-wrote.
 The music video for "Lollipop" was dedicated to his memory.

-Garrett once reflected on where his inspiration comes from, saying "I stay in the streets, that's where I draw my inspiration [...]
+Garrett once reflected on where his inspiration came from, saying "I stay in the streets, that's where I draw my inspiration [...]
 If it can't be played in the hood, then it just doesn't work for me.
-And nobody can hold me on harmony.
+And nobody can hold me in harmony.
 My whole aura is not your typical R&B aura."

 Death

 Garrett died at age 33 at the Baptist Hospital East in Louisville, Kentucky, on February 25, 2008, from complications of a medical procedure.
+Earlier that day, Garrett had felt extremely sick and went back to his hometown to seek medical attention.
+According to the Jefferson County Coroner's Office, he went into respiratory arrest and bled to death after the removal of a catheter that was improperly inserted into his neck.
+After his sudden death, Garrett's wife alleged medical negligence.

 Posthumous releases

 Garrett was featured posthumously on Drake's 2018 song "After Dark", which peaked at number 41 on the Hot 100.

-In 2020, Garrett was featured on Jack Harlow's "Luv Is Dro" which is largely a reworking of Static's own song, also titled "Love Is Dro", which had been previously released in 2018.
+In 2020, Garrett was featured alongside Bryson Tiller on Jack Harlow's "Luv Is Dro", from his debut album Thats What They All Say.
+The track is largely a reworking of Static's own song "Love Is Dro", which had been previously released in 2018.

 On December 17, 2021, a new posthumous single from Aaliyah was released, titled "Poison".
 The song featured The Weeknd, who was credited as a co-writer alongside Garrett and Belly.
 "Poison" contains vocals recorded by Aaliyah shortly before her death in 2001.
 Garrett can be heard delivering background vocals.